mbforbes/website-3/about.md

 - [**Callan Berry**](https://mumblecity.com/) • comic artist and designer; hilarious and personable; seems to always know full plots to games and movies before they're out.

+- [**Greg Technology**](https://greg.technology/) • bountiful hacker and map guru; overflowing with support; improvises songs as a means of telling you important news.

 <!-- Cooper's website is gone :-( Leaving here for now in memoriam. -->
 <!--
 - [**Cooper Smith**](https://schmidlak.com/) • pixel artist, drummer, retro game